dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/containerize-monolithic-applications.md

 **Figure 4-3**.
 Example of multiple hosts scaling up a single container application

 Deployment to the various hosts can be managed with traditional deployment techniques.
 Docker hosts can be managed with commands like `docker run` or `docker-compose` performed manually, or through automation such as continuous delivery (CD) pipelines.

 ## Deploying a monolithic application as a container

 There are benefits to using containers to manage monolithic application deployments.
 Scaling container instances is far faster and easier than deploying additional VMs.
-Even if you use VM Scale Sets, VMs take time to start.
-When deployed as traditional application instances instead of containers, the configuration of the application is managed as part of the VM, which is not ideal.
+Even if you use virtual machine scale sets, VMs take time to start.
+When deployed as traditional application instances instead of containers, the configuration of the application is managed as part of the VM, which isn't ideal.

 Deploying updates as Docker images is far faster and network efficient.
 Docker images typically start in seconds, which speeds rollouts.
 Tearing down a Docker image instance is as easy as issuing a `docker stop` command, and typically completes in less than a second.

 Because containers are immutable by design, you never need to worry about corrupted VMs.
 In contrast, update scripts for a VM might forget to account for some specific configuration or file left on disk.